skibur/toycode/README.md

 # toycode
 A collection of toy programs I've coded for typical educational purposes.
+Code may or may not compile. :)